LittleCodingFox/ToastOS/README.md

 # Building the OS

 Typically you'll want to either run `make clean run-linux` or `make clean debug-linux`.
-You can optionally add `ENABLE_KVM=1` at the end to have a faster emulation if your system supports KVM.
+You can optionally add `KVM=1` at the end for faster emulation if your system supports KVM, and `SMP=X` where `X` is the amount of virtual CPUs you want it to use.